-Banks in the United States have significantly deteriorated over time.
-Your money isn’t safe anymore.
-A better option for you would be to close your US bank account and look elsewhere.
-We will be discussing the reasons.
+Banks in the United States have significantly deteriorated over time, and so has the safety of your money.
+One option is to close your US bank account and look elsewhere.
+Now, we’ll discuss the reasons why.

 Can Banks Go Into Failure?

-Trying to understand the fundamentals of a bank is hard.
+Trying to understand the fundamentals of a bank takes a lot of work.
 We don’t think of banks as typical businesses, but the reality isn’t all that different.

-That’s exactly one of the reasons why US banks are weaker than you think.
-A bank failure is a very real possibility, but for some reason, nobody thinks about it.
+That’s precisely one of the reasons why US banks are weaker than you think.
+A bank failure is a genuine possibility, but for some reason, we don’t like to acknowledge it.

 Even during a financial crisis, we find it hard to imagine a scenario where our banks would fail us.
 But here are pragmatic reasons for US banks failing that we have seen before.